mdbenito/paperwhy/content/post/martius_extrapolation_2016.md

 models (but shouldn't this be sorted out by the optimization / model selection?).

+The last layer is simply a linear mapping onto the output vector
+$y^L$.
+Each vector of inputs $x \in \mathbb{R}^d$ represents a measurement in phase space.
+After training, the solution is read from the structure of the network itself: each output $y^L\_{k}$ is "followed backward" to obtain one equation, with weights being the coefficients of the operations defined by each unit.

 ## Training and model selection

 The objective function is complemented by an $L\_{1}$ penalty to induce